DS202-at-ISU/lab-1-lab-1-team-3/README.md

 from Git 12.4 - Had a lot of errors for commit, did not let me save the changes or update the rmd file 12.5 - Could not push to update in Git 12.6 - Had to knit it to make a new file.
 Updated on README

+“This is a line from RStudio” Jacob Johnson- 12.1- No issues, followed along installed and introduced myself ot git 12.2- Had no issues 12.3- Had no problems while importing the lab repo into RStudio 12.4- No issues, didn’t have any errors on commit 12.5- No issues pushing local changes to github 12.6- Changes appeared on README file in github